 - Don’t push through the pain.
 Often a couple of weeks of reduced activity and following the steps above will help tremendously.
 Pushing through the pain can lead to increased tearing of the plantar fascia which can lead to rupturing of the plantar fascia.
 Pain is the body’s way of letting us know to take it easy, so it’s best to listen!

 - Don’t go barefoot.
 Going barefoot while dealing with plantar fasciitis is a definite no-no. You can get a pair of slippers or sandals with good support for use around the house.
 You should also wear a good pair of shoes with arch support during the day.
 Just because you do not feel the pain during the daytime doesn’t mean you are not causing damage.
 Shoes that have a good arch and heel support should be worn at all times until weeks after the pain subsides.
+You should also wear supportive shoes if you have flat feet or high arches, which are conditions that can increase your risk of developing plantar fasciitis or make the condition worse.
 Also, you should consider replacing your athletic shoes after 250-300 miles of wear.
 This mileage can add up quickly so it is important to track your overall usage.
 Just because a pair of shoes doesn’t visually appear to be worn out, does not mean they have not gone past their recommended mileage.
 If you average 5 miles per day, 5 days per week, you are logging 25 miles per week on your running shoes.
 If you only wear your running shoes for running and nothing else, you will wear those shoes out in 10-12 weeks.
 Most people wear their running shoes for many other occasions other than running, which adds more miles to those shoes.

 - Don’t assume that you’ll never get back to exercising again!
 Look for alternative exercises that don’t require you to push off your foot.
 For many people, this can be one of the largest obstacles to healing any foot-related issue.
 The main reason why inflammations in our feet are so difficult to heal is that it is so challenging to simply “get off our feet”.
 The main habit that can change for most people is the way you exercise.
 Continuing to run while trying to heal plantar fasciitis will make the healing process very difficult.
 This is not to say you will never run again!
 Plantar fasciitis is inflammation and absolutely can heal if allowed to.
 Consider biking, swimming, or weight training as alternatives until your condition has fully healed.